List of Fremad Amager seasons

-The BK Fremad Amager line-up in the promotion play-offs of the 1925–26 season against KFUM København in which they secured the club advancement to the regional top-flight league.
+The BK Fremad Amager line-up in the promotion play-offs of the 1925–26 season against KFUM København, in which the club secured advancement to the regional top-flight league.

 BK Fremad Amager is a Danish professional association football club based in Sundbyvester, Copenhagen.
-This list details the club's achievements in all competitive tournaments including the league's average attendance figures and top scorers from the founding of the club in June 1910 up to the most recent season.
-The Amager-based club did not play organised league football and only participated in friendly matches for its first two years of existence.
-In 1912, Fremad Amager were an integral part in the formation of the subregional football association Amager Boldspil-Union (ABU) and a few years later they also participated in the founding of the wider-reaching Københavns Forstadsklubbers Boldspil Union (KFBU) until applying and eventually joining the regional football association Københavns Boldspil-Union (KBU) in 1920.
-It features the club's periods of amateurism, semi-amateurism and professional football, including their involvement in the superstructure FC Amager.
+This list details the club's achievements in all competitive tournaments including league average attendance figures and top scorers, from the club's founding in June 1910 up to the most recent season.
+During its first two years of existence, the Amager-based club did not compete in organised league football and participated exclusively in friendly matches.
+In 1912, Fremad Amager played an integral part in the formation of the sub-regional football association Amager Boldspil-Union (ABU).
+A few years later, the club also took part in the establishment of the wider-reaching Københavns Forstadsklubbers Boldspil Union (KFBU), before applying for and ultimately joining the regional football association Københavns Boldspil-Union (KBU) in 1920.
+The list covers the club's periods of amateur, semi-professional, and professional football, including their involvement in the superstructure FC Amager.

-In the first league season for seniors arranged by Amager Football Association, BK Fremad Amager finished in second place with 6 points, four points after their local rivals B 1908 in first place.
-The first competitive league match was played at their home ground in April 1912 against B 1908, resulting in a 0–13 loss, as part of the first match in the official regional football championship for the island of Amager.
-Københavns Forstadsklubbers Boldspil Union organised a cup tournament with the surrounding districts of Copenhagen in which the club participated as a representative for Amager.
-Following their new extraordinary membership of the Copenhagen Football Association (KBU) in 1920, the club became a full member the following year, in 1921.
-The club advanced from its initial regional level three division, Deltagerturneringen, to KBU's highest regional division, KBUs Mesterskabsrække in 1926, which at the time was considered the best regional football league in Denmark, featuring several national football team players.
-Between 1920 and 1927, the club only played in the regional leagues and cup tournaments in Copenhagen, and did not qualify for the national league championship play-offs, the Landsfodboldturneringen.
+In the first senior league season organised by the Amager Football Association, BK Fremad Amager finished second with six points, four points behind local rivals B 1908, who secured first place.
+The club's first competitive league match was played at their home ground in April 1912 against B 1908 and ended in a 0–13 defeat.
+The match formed part of the inaugural official regional football championship for the island of Amager.
+Københavns Forstadsklubbers Boldspil Union organised a cup tournament involving the surrounding districts of Copenhagen, in which Fremad Amager participated as Amager's representative.
+Following the club's admission as an extraordinary member of the Københavns Boldspil-Union (KBU) in 1920, they became a full member the following year, in 1921.
+The club progressed from its initial regional third-tier level, Deltagerturneringen, to KBU's highest regional division, KBUs Mesterskabsrække, in 1926.
+At the time, this league was regarded as the strongest regional football league in Denmark and featured several national team players.
+Between 1920 and 1927, Fremad Amager competed exclusively in regional leagues and cup tournaments in Copenhagen and did not qualify for the national league championship play-offs, Landsfodboldturneringen.